 - i.
 Identification of principal organizations; - ii.
 Roles and responsibilities of principal organizations based on their authorities; - iii.
 A description of how coordination and integration between principal organizations will occur; and - iv.
-Whether a representative(s) from another organization will be provided to ORO operational centers (e.g., a county emergency operations center [EOC]) to act as a liaison(s), and if so, identification of the individual(s), by title/position, that would be dispatched.
+Whether a representative(s) from another organization is provided to ORO operational centers (e.g., a county emergency operations center [EOC]) to act as a liaison(s), and if so, identification of the individual(s), by title/position, that would be dispatched.

-Principal organizations are defined as the licensee and any state, local, and tribal government agency, department, or executive office having a major or lead role in emergency planning and preparedness.
-The principal organizations that may be called upon to provide additional emergency response support and/or resources to those leading the emergency response should be clearly identified (e.g., DOE's Federal Radiological Monitoring and Assessment Center [FRMAC] or the FBI).
-Further, supporting organizations include any Federal departments and agencies (e.g., FEMA, NRC, and FBI) or private-sector or volunteer organizations (e.g., ARC, RACES with identified supporting response responsibilities.
-Additionally, the roles/responsibilities and associated authorities (i.e., legal authorities related to an agency's ability to lead certain actions or portions of the response) of these principal organizations should be clearly defined in plans and procedures.
+Principal organizations are defined as the licensee and any SLTT government agency, department, or executive office having a major or lead role in emergency planning and preparedness.
+The principal organizations that may be called upon to provide additional emergency response support and/or resources to those leading the emergency response are clearly identified (e.g., the interagency Federal Radiological Monitoring and Assessment Center, led initially by DOE, or the FBI).
+Further, supporting organizations include any federal departments and agencies (e.g., FEMA, NRC, and FBI) or private-sector or volunteer organizations (e.g., ARC, RACES with identified supporting response responsibilities.
+Additionally, the roles/responsibilities and associated authorities (i.e., legal authorities related to an agency's ability to lead certain actions or portions of the response) of these principal organizations are clearly defined in plans and procedures.
 In line with describing the authorities and roles/responsibilities of incoming principal organizations, the ways in which coordination and integration amongst the principal organizations leading the emergency response may need to occur are described in plans/procedures.

-During an incident, representative(s) from another organization(s), (e.g., licensee; Federal, state, local, and tribal government, private sector, or NGO) may send a representative(s) to an ORO operational center (e.g., a county EOC) to act as liaisons.
+During an incident, representative(s) from another organization(s), (e.g., licensee; federal, SLTT government, private sector, or NGO) may send a representative(s) to an ORO operational center (e.g., a county EOC) to act as liaisons.
 For example, an NPP may send a representative(s) to a county EOC or the Incident Command Post (ICP) to help coordinate equipment and resources.
 If applicable, plans/procedures identify the individual(s), by title/position, who would be dispatched.

-- National Incident Management System, Third Edition, October 2017. - Nuclear/Radiological Incident Annex to the Response and Recovery Federal Interagency Operational Plans, October 2016.
+- National Incident Management System, Third Edition, October 2017. - Nuclear/Radiological Incident Annex to the Response and Recovery Federal Interagency Operational Plan, May 2023.